 Though a dual-mono amp could be used for improved stereo audio, it's more often used (as the name would suggest) to amplify two independent mono signals.

-The ATC P1 Pro (link to check the price at Sweetwater) is a superb example of a dual-mono power amplifier.
+The ATC P1 Pro is a superb example of a dual-mono power amplifier.

 Bridging is a method of connecting multiple amplifiers such that they drive a single floating load (bridge) or a single common load (parallel) with increased power.